janaa-wael/Si-Vision-Embedded-SW-Internship/C++_Course/Session 6/Session 6 Notes.md

 - Question: Can a function be declared as static and virtual?

-  > No, because virtual functions need this pointer while static methods can't use them!
+  > No, because virtual functions need "this" pointer while static methods can't use them!

 - Virtual tables are also called "Dispatch Tables" or "Virtual Method Table" or "Vtable"

 - The virtual table and virtual pointers are constructed at the beginning of the object's constructor.
 Therefore, it's not advisable at all to call any virtual function inside the constructor as the vpointer and vtable could be not constructed yet.

-- Can a virtual function be called in the base constructor?
+- Can a virtual function be called in the base destructor?
 No, it will always resolve to the base class version of the function, because the derived portion, vpointer and vtable of the class will already have been destroyed.